antmicro/kenning/docs/source/kenning-api.md

 ## Runtime

-`kenning.core.runtime.Runtime` class provides interfaces for methods for running compiled models locally or remotely on target device.
+The `kenning.core.runtime.Runtime` class provides interfaces for methods for running compiled models locally or remotely on a target device.
-Runtimes are usually compiler-specific (frameworks for deep learning compilers provide runtime libraries to run compiled models on a given hardware).
+Runtimes are usually compiler-specific (frameworks for deep learning compilers provide runtime libraries to run compiled models on particular hardware).

-The client (host) side of the `Runtime` class utilizes the methods from [](dataset-api), [](modelwrapper-api) and [](runtimeprotocol-api) classes to run inference on the target device.
+The client (host) side of the `Runtime` class utilizes the methods from [](dataset-api), [](modelwrapper-api) and [](runtimeprotocol-api) classes to run inference on a target device.
-The server (target) side of the `Runtime` class requires implementing methods for:
+The server (target) side of the `Runtime` class requires method implementation for:

-* loading model delivered by the client,
+* loading a model delivered by the client,
 * preparing inputs delivered by the client,
 * running inference,
-* preparing outputs to be delivered to the client,
+* preparing outputs for delivery to the client,
 * (optionally) sending inference statistics.

-The examples of runtimes are:
+Runtime examples:

 * [TFLiteRuntime](https://github.com/antmicro/kenning/blob/main/kenning/runtimes/tflite.py) for models compiled with TensorFlow Lite,
 * [TVMRuntime](https://github.com/antmicro/kenning/blob/master/kenning/runtimes/tvm.py) for models compiled with TVM.